 When you hear people complaining about their thyroid, they are usually referring to low levels of Thyroid Stimulating Hormones (TSH), but the thyroid gland actually produces two hormones — triiodothyronine (T3) and thyroxine (T4)—which play an important role in your physical and psychological well-being.
 Your thyroid hormones play an important role in regulating your metabolism (including protein, fat, and carbohydrate metabolism as well as vitamin metabolism), affect protein synthesis, regulate bone growth, and are essential to proper reproductive hormone production.

-While very few people suffer from hypothyroidism or hyperthyroidism, there is some evidence to indicate that higher levels of thyroid stimulating hormone are associated with higher levels of leptin (“I’m full” hormone).
+While very few people suffer from hypothyroidism or hyperthyroidism, there is some evidence to indicate that higher levels of the thyroid-stimulating hormone are associated with higher levels of leptin (“I’m full” hormone).

 Weight Loss Tip: Watch Those Synthetic Hormones

 If you are taking birth control pills, patches, or are using any form of hormone replacement therapy and are experiencing weight gain, your answer may be in the pill you’re taking.